-So, repeat this process a few times – exploring different terms until you develop a list of potential keywords that are
+Repeat this process a few times – exploring different search terms until you develop a list of potential keywords that are

 Step 3: Use a Keyword Research Tool to Identify Valuable Terms

 If you don’t have a subscription to a tool, conducting keyword research can be tricky.
 Google offers a free “Keyword Planner” tool to anyone who registers for an Ad Words account, but if you don’t advertise the search volume numbers are vague.
-Neil Patel offers a free tool called Ubersuggest, which I would highly recommend as an alternative.
+Neil Patel provides a free tool called Ubersuggest, which is a viable alternative, but it requires you to log in (and provide access to your data) to unlock its potential.
 Tools like SEMRush or Moz’s Keyword Explorer offer great data, but they limit the number of searches you can perform for free.

 2. Researching the Competition